Khurramnaveed3233/X-Mart-Sales-Dashboard-/README.md

 ![xmart](https://github.com/user-attachments/assets/f3982c27-e2a1-4320-a60b-04832d5840a8)

-The X-Mart Sales Dashboard provides a consolidated view of sales performance across categories and states for the years 2020–2022.
-Key metrics include Total Sales ($1.5M) and Total Quantity Sold, analyzed by product category and geographic distribution.
-Below is a detailed breakdown of insights derived from the dashboard.
+From 2020 to 2022, X-Mart operated in a highly competitive electronics market.
+To grow sustainably and profitably, the company needed to understand which categories, brands, and regions were driving results—and which weren’t.
+This dashboard was built to empower leadership with the right insights by combining product category trends, brand preferences, geographic performance, and financial summaries.

+It tells a clear story:

+"Where are we making money, which products are thriving, and which markets and brands need attention?"

 # Key Insights